omundy/learn-git-milestones/README.md

 brew install git
 ```

-Verify Git is installed by typing `git` on the command line and pressing enter.
-You should see a help file with a list of possible commands.

 <!-- 1.
 Set your default shell to bash `chsh -s /bin/bash` - You'll be prompted to type a password.
 The command line doesn't give you feedback that you're typing.
 Just type your password and hit enter.
 Backspace a lot if you make a mistake. -->